The Run Down

 1. Hello Jasmine

-We’ve got a bit a walk ahead of us so we’re starting here to pick up some boba teas drinks to accompany us on our stroll through the neighborhood.
-A couple of interesting factoids we picked up along the way and some notes to get you going.
+We’ve got a bit of a walk ahead of us, so we’re starting here to pick up some boba teas drinks to accompany us on our stroll through the neighborhood.
+We picked up a couple of interesting factoids along the way and some notes to get you going.

-– Lots of boba tea shops make their drinks using some mass manufactured powder mix.
-That’s a thing and you’re getting bamboozled when that happens.
+– Many boba tea shops make their drinks using some mass-manufactured powder mix.
+That’s a thing, and you’re getting bamboozled when that happens.

-– Hello Jasmine brews their own teas sourced from Taiwan.
+– Hello Jasmine brews their own teas and sources them from Taiwan.

 – Depending on the time of day, this place can get busy.
-If you don’t want to hang around too long, you can order ahead.
+You can order ahead if you don’t want to hang around too long.

-Even if you don’t order ahead and you have to wait around a bit, it’s a nice spot to just take in the neighborhood.
-With the Brown line tracks overhead and the scores of brownstones, old apartments, and massive homes that line the block, it doesn’t get more “Lincoln Park” then this.
+Even if you don’t order ahead and have to wait around a bit, it’s a nice spot to take in the neighborhood.
+With the Brown line tracks overhead and the scores of brownstones, old apartments, and massive homes that line the block, it doesn’t get more “Lincoln Park” than this.

-Within the boba tea phenomenon, there are sub trends within this world that ebb and flow.
+Within the boba tea phenomenon, sub-trends within this world ebb and flow.
 The latest trend is this variant — the brown sugar boba milk tea.
-It’s a blend of tea, fresh cold milk, brown sugar caramel and tapioca pearls.
-The brown sugar gives it a deep and rich flavor profile — the same sort of taste you get when you bite down on a really good piece of toffee candy.
+It blends tea, fresh cold milk, brown sugar caramel, and tapioca pearls.
+The brown sugar gives it a deep and rich flavor profile — the same taste you get when you bite down on a really good piece of toffee candy.

 2. Oz Park

-You’ll find people laying out on patches of grass between flowers, groups having picnics, and folks reading books under the massive trees that hang out on the perimeter of the garden.
-Find a spot for yourself and finish the rest of your drink, relax in the sun, and prepare yourself for our next spot.
+You’ll find people laying out on patches of grass between flowers, groups having picnics, and folks reading books under the massive trees hanging out on the garden’s perimeter.
+Find a spot for yourself, finish the rest of your drink, relax in the sun, and prepare for our next spot.

 3. Athenian Room

-This placed opened up in 1972, and it’s got this old school American diner feel to it, but with Greek design influences scattered about.
-It’s a perfect mash up of these two different design aesthetics and we wouldn’t have it any other way.
+This place opened in 1972 and has this old-school American diner feel but with Greek design influences scattered about.
+It’s a perfect mash-up of these two different design aesthetics, and we wouldn’t have it any other way.

 4. Wrightwood 659

-With our stomachs full, we’re going to take in some culture for our last stop.
-We’re walking 15 minutes north to a Chicago apartment building from the 1920’s that’s been converted into an art gallery and cultural center.
+With our stomachs full, we will take in some culture for our last stop.
+We’re walking 15 minutes north to a Chicago apartment building from the 1920s that’s been converted into an art gallery and cultural center.

-Without the signage out in front, you’d most likely would walk by without even noticing this place.
-The entire block is entirely residential and this gallery blends right in.
+Without the signage out in front, you’d most likely walk by without even noticing this place.
+The entire block is entirely residential, and this gallery blends right in.
 The inside is a whole different story.
 Before we go further, here are some logistics notes.

 – Open Thursday – Saturday